summernote/summernote.github.io/00-getting-started.md

 ### Without bootstrap

 You can use summernote without bootstrap using `summernote-lite.js` and `summernote-lite.css`.
 This is beta.
-Below is an code example using bootstrap 4.
+Below is an code example using summernote lite.

 <iframe src="/lite.html" width="100%" height="200" frameborder="0"></iframe>